Richard and Linda J. Eyre

 Richard M. Eyre (born 1944) is a consultant, speaker, and author of many books.
-He was also a candidate for the Republican nomination for Utah Governor in 1992.
+He was also a candidate for the Republican nomination for Utah governor in 1992.

 Education

 Eyre holds degrees from Utah State University and Brigham Young University and an MBA from Harvard.
 His wife, Linda J. Eyre, has a degree from Utah State University.

 Publications

 The Eyres have written over a dozen books, with several of them becoming bestsellers.
 These include Teaching Your Children Values, which was the first parenting book to make it to the position of #1 New York Times bestseller since Dr. Spock's book.
 Eyre's Spiritual Serendipity: Cultivating and Celebrating the Art of the Unexpected was published by Simon & Schuster in 1997.
 Other books by Eyre include The Discovery of Joy (1974), Teaching Children Joy (1986), The Birth We Call Death with Paul H. Dunn, Life Before Life (2000) and How to Talk to Your Children About Sex, written with Linda.
-Besides writing these non-fiction works, Eyre wrote a novel entitled The Awakening.
+Besides writing these non-fiction works, Eyre has written a novel entitled The Awakening.
 A more recent book by the Eyres, Empty Nesting Parenting: Adjusting Your Stewardship as Your Children Leave Home, has been recommended as reading for parents of college students.

 Linda Eyre has also written several books on being a mother on her own or with other female authors.

 The Eyres have hosted the program Families Are Forever on the VISN Network.
-They have 9 children, and have lived in both Washington, D.C. and Salt Lake City, Utah.
+They have nine children, and have lived in both Washington, D.C. and Salt Lake City, Utah.